 It's tough offering advice to someone, when you don't know them or what their level of expertise is.
 If a less than optimal solution comes in, was it a mistaken submission, or do they really need extra guidance?
 Do I suggest something basic and risk wasting their time, or suggest something more advanced and risk overwhelming them?

 One student submitted a solution that didn't pass the tests, so I offered to help set them up, but then they joked that they must need more coffee and submitted a perfectly good, fully-passing solution.
 Another student submitted a solution that very specifically passed for only the provided tests, and my gut reaction was to wonder if they were really trying.
 After a few iterations and some guidance though, they submitted a nice solution that worked for unknown input too.
+(Apparently, this is more common than I realized!)

 Lots of support and feedback